Publishing Working Group

 specStatus should not be changed in the source; it should remain

 ED.
-Instead, when viewing the editor’s draft, use the following URL (or its local equivalent if you use a local server): https://w3c.github.io/wpub/?specStatus=WD&publishDate=2017-12-05 (setting the publication date as appropriate).
+Instead, when addressing the editor’s draft, use the following URL (or its local equivalent if you use a local server): https://w3c.github.io/wpub/?specStatus=WD&publishDate=2017-12-05 (setting the publication date as appropriate).
 Using this URL overwrites the values defined in

 respec mechanism to generate the final HTML to be put into